 The working holiday maker program is a cultural exchange program which allows visa holders to supplement their holiday funds through short-term work.
 Working holiday maker visa holders working in the dairy industry can work full-time for a period of 12 months with the one employer.

-Note: with both subclass 417 and 462 visas – 3 months of specified work means a period equivalent to three ‘calendar months’, which is taken to be a minimum period of 88 calendar days, inc. weekends or equivalent rest days during the period of employment.
-In the dairy industry, there are a variety of roster situations which can be considered standard practice due to the 24/7 nature of the industry with early morning and late afternoon work – read the fact sheets for each visa which include an example of how to calculate (look out for the boxes)
+3 months of specified work means a period equivalent to three ‘calendar months’, which is taken to be a minimum period of 88 calendar days, inc. weekends or equivalent rest days during the period of employment.
+In the dairy industry, there are a variety of roster situations which can be considered standard practice due to the 24/7 nature of the industry with early morning and late afternoon work – read the fact sheets for each visa which include an example of how to calculate the 88 calendar days.

-Read more about employing backpackers – download our backpackers – what to pay them fact sheet.
+Read more about employing backpackers – download our Backpackers Fact Sheet.